Cotton canvas tents

-Many newcomers to camping mistake condensation for a leaky tent but if you buy a tent with good ventilators and use them correctly your tent should stay dry and comfortable.
+Many newcomers to camping mistake condensation for a leaky tent but if you buy a tent with good ventilation and use it correctly your tent should stay dry and comfortable.

 Polycotton canvas tents

-Just as with shirts, 100 per cent cotton tents have mostly been replaced by tents made from a mixture known as polycotton.
+Just as with shirts, 100% cotton tents have mostly been replaced by tents made from a mixture known as polycotton.

 This natural cotton blended with polyester can give a lighter fabric with the same strength.
 Like cotton, it can be used uncoated but normally will be treated to make it repel water.